vishvAsa/AgamaH/AryaH/hinduism/bases/books/authority-contests.md

 ## Bases of authority
+### Authorship claims
 - Historical claims about authorship is used by some traditions, in order to nominally claim some form of divine origin and higher authority in case of disputes.
 This is amore general phenomenon, called pseudepigrapha.
   - Eg. Jīva Gosvāmin argues in his Tattvasandarbha that Vyāsa’s insight or samādhi is the source of the Bhāgavata’s teachings, and that his authorship – at a particular time and location in history – is what gives the śāstra its authority over all other Purāṇic, Upaniṣadic and Vedic śāstras (Dāsa 1995). \[Jonathan B. Edelmann\]
   - This was, rather, an excellent way to neutralize "argument from authority" - since every view and its opposite ended up claiming divine origins.
   - Compare with [Pseudo-Aristotle](https://en.wikipedia.org/wiki/Pseudo-Aristotle) among the greeks.

+### Vedic basis
 - Some works base their authoritativeness on being extracted from or based on (extinct) veda shaakhaa-s.
     - pAncharAtrika-s claim pedegree from ekAyana-veda \[[LT_U](https://archive.org/stream/LakshmiTantra/Lakshmi%20Tantra%201975%20VKrishnamacharya#page/n10/mode/1up)\].

+### Acceptance by vaidika shiShTa-s
+>> there is a direct line from "religions evolve over time and we should accept it" to "let us worship toilets and trans folx."
+>
+> this is already something addressed a dozen times over by the purva mimamsakas and even the dharmashastrabhashyakars. you will find the same objections discussed in the nyayamanjari as well.
+>
+> the criteria is the action of the people immersed in the veda. because venkata and krishna were declared gods by people who were the direct descendants of rigvedic aryans, who spoke sanskrit natively, and who learned the entire shrauta corpus from birth, hence being immersed completely in the vedas.
+>
+> the collective actions of the aryan wise decide the course of our religion's evolution. and the wise are people learned in the veda, who can recite the veda and who perform shrauta yajnas to maintain their nitya naimittika karmas.

 ## Challenges to authority claims
 ### Interpolation